ThatQuiz Test Library Take this test now

 A) He must defend criminals

-B) He controls the judiciary
+B) He must always favor the accused

 C) He acts as a quasi-judicial officer deciding if a case merits prosecution